Jstuff36/OpenDoors/README.md

 Integration with mobile using React Native.

 #### Drop down map markers
-Instead of populating the map with all markers for the filtered city initially.
-I would like to implement a feature where the map markers are added as the google maps viewing window is changed.
+Instead of populating the map with all markers for the filtered city initially, I would like to implement a feature where the map markers are added as the google maps viewing window is changed.
 The markers would "drop down" onto their location to as an additional wow factor.

 #### Refactor
 I would like to DRY out the code by refactoring components into sub-components and making more general optimizations at bottleneck points.